Botulinum Toxin A (BTA) is used with people who may have high muscle tone (tight muscles) because of conditions like cerebral palsy.

 After a full examination, the team will decide whether the treatment is right for you or your child and which muscles to inject.
 You should get a clear idea of the treatment's expected outcome.

 Although BTA is becoming more common, not all NHS Trusts will fund it.
-As with all medical treatments, you should ask your GP or consultant to refer you.
+As with all medical treatments, you may have to ask your GP or consultant to refer you.

 An anaesthetic cream may reduce any discomfort from the injection.